Tutorial: SIPp Network Service

 Using the dashboard

-If you want to use the Dashboard go to Catalogue -> NS Descriptors and choose the NSD of your choice by clicking on On Board NSD -> Upload JSON and selecting the Descriptor's json file.
+and choose the NSD of your choice by clicking on On Board NSD -> Upload JSON

 Using the CLI